Run all tests

 - Type: string

-The range of TypeScript versions test against.
+The TypeScript version or range of versions to test against.

 The following can be specified:

-- minor releases, like
+- a minor release, like

-5.6, resolves to the latest version in the series (for example,5.6resolves to version 5.6.3), - patch releases, like
+5.6, resolves to the latest version in the series (for example,5.6resolves to version 5.6.3) - a patch release, like

-5.8.2, beta,latest,nextorrcdistribution tags of thetypescriptpackage.
+5.8.2 beta,latest,nextorrcdistribution tags of thetypescriptpackage

 To specify multiple versions, provide a single string with versions separated by ||: